Everything to Know About Telehealth Addiction Treatment

 - Get the support you need

-After your orientation, you can schedule appointments with your Workit provider—who can e-prescribe medication to your local pharmacy—message your care team any time you’re struggling, talk with your coach or counselor, work through courses written by experts, take drug tests (shipped to you at no additional cost), and engage with recovery groups.
+After your orientation, you can schedule appointments with your Workit provider—who can e-prescribe medication to your local pharmacy—message your care team any time you’re struggling, work through courses written by experts, take drug tests (shipped to you at no additional cost), and engage with recovery groups.
 All of this happens in the Workit Health mobile app.

 How the experts describe telemedicine services